erganeshsharma/ansible-stuff/README.md

 ## Ansible Stuff

-Testing some ansible best practices.
+Testing some ansible tricks and best practices.